COMP SCI 4015B - Computer Science Honours Research Project Part B

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Gain exposure to research in an area of computer science.
-2 Learn to interpret and assess literature related to a current area of research.
-3 Learn how to experiment with algorithms whose properties are not known in advance.
-4 Learn to implement complex software at the state of the art in computer science.
-5 Learn to present work to an audience, both in written form and orally.
-6 Learn to work and plan independently
+1 Discuss research in an area of computer science.
+2 Apply and assess literature related to a current area of research.
+3 Experiment with algorithms whose properties are not known in advance.
+4 Apply complex software at the state of the art in computer science.
+5 Present work to an audience, both in written form and orally.
+6 Demonstrate the ability to work and plan independently

 University Graduate Attributes